“Smarter and more streamlined, “Destiny 2” is the version of “Destiny” fans have been waiting for.”

-The first raid in Destiny 2, called “Leviathan,” doesn’t disappoint.
+The first raid in Destiny 2, called “Leviathan,” didn’tdisappoint.
 The previous six-player events were the best-designed content in the series, requiring players to coordinate and choreograph their actions in order to be successful.
 Leviathan does the same, and is filled with well-designed battles that are tough mostly because they require every player to work together in individual roles to the benefit of the team.
-Players willing to grind their characters’ Power levels up will in the endgame will find some imaginative, smartly built shooter content waiting for them when they finally check out the raid.
+The intensity of the coordination required of players is really unlike anything else on the shooter market, and it makes all that work to reach raid-readiness worth it.

-If there’s a criticism of Leviathan, it’s that, like other Destiny raids, it feels fairly out-of-step with the rest of Destiny 2.
-The sequel spreads more inventive, varied content throughout the rest of the game, but it’s still like nothing what’s in Leviathan — for all intents and purposes, the raid is like a separate game.
-It’s a great, worthy addition to the overall Destiny 2 package, but the whole game would be better if its mysterious secrets, complex battles, and design variations propagated into a bigger portion of the main game.
+If there’s a criticism of Leviathan and the raid lairs, it’s that, like other Destiny raids, they feel fairly out-of-step with the rest of Destiny 2.
+The sequel spreads more inventive, varied content throughout the rest of the game, but it’s still like nothing what’s in the raid content — for all intents and purposes, they’re a separate game.
+They’re a great, worthy addition to the overall Destiny 2 package, but the whole game would be better if the raid and raid lairs’ mysterious secrets, complex battles, and design variations propagated into a bigger portion of the main game.

 And some of Destiny 2’s systems remain as inscrutable as its predecessor’s.
 Many of the game’s interface issues have been smoothed out, but there some awkward situations still arise.
 For instance, you have to constantly open the map or interrupt combat to check your several objective trackers.
 Just how you advance to the peak of the endgame isn’t exactly clear, and as Bungie has made changes with expansions, it has remained fairly opaque.
-And it’s apparently easy to handicap yourself if you don’t complete the objectives (dubbed “milestones”) that hand out the best gear after you’ve completed everything else.
+And it’s easy to handicap yourself if you don’t wait to complete “milestones,” the objectives that hand out the best gear, until after you’ve completed everything else.

 As with Destiny before it, Bungie wants Destiny 2 to maintain its popularity for the long haul, using paid expansions and free content updates to keep players coming back.
-The game’s first nine months haven’t been completely smooth, however, with players complaining about various aspects of the progression system and Bungie trying to work out the kinks along the way.
+The game’s first year hasn’t been completely smooth, however, with players complaining about various aspects of the progression system and Bungie trying to work out the kinks along the way.